Arduino - Servo Motor

 - Using a high-torque servo motor, which can carry a high-weight thing.

 - Using many servo motors.

-In these cases, we may need to provide an extra power source for servo motor.
+In these cases, we may need to provide an extra power source for servo motors.